JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

 Note that the setter looks like it's taking an extra parameter - that's because the value is passed in as the first argument.
-If you're wondering why the value is the first argument, read the "Optional Arguments" section for the explanation.
+If you're wondering why the value is the first argument, read the [Optional Arguments](#optional-arguments) section for the explanation.

 ### Mocking Events